Planck 2013 results. I. Overview of products and scientific results: Data products in the 2013 release

-\item A likelihood code and data package used for testing cosmological models against the \Planck\ data including both the CMB (Section~\ref{sec:CMBLike}) and CMB lensing (Section~\ref{sec:LensLike}) .
-The CMB part is based at $\ell < 50$ on the low-resolution CMB map just described and on the WMAP9 V-band polarized map (to fix $\tau$), and at high $\ell$ on cross-power spectra of individual detector sets.
+\item A likelihood code and data package used for testing cosmological models against the \Planck\ data, including both the CMB (Sect.~\ref{sec:CMBLike}) and CMB lensing (Sect.~\ref{sec:LensLike}) .
+The CMB part is based at $\ell < 50$ on the low-resolution CMB map just described and on the \WMAP-9 polarized likelihood (to reduce the uncertainty in $\tau$), and at $\ell\ge50$ on cross-power spectra of individual detector sets.
 The lensing part is based on the 143 and 217\,GHz maps.